Syzygies of some rational homogeneous varieties: Syzygies of Isotropic flag varieties

-Assume that the first $s$ entries of $\beta'$ provide the inversion for $\alpha'$.
-By Proposition \ref{crucial}, we know that On the other hand, by Lemma \ref{precise}, Thus $i(\alpha')\leq i-(a_1-a_2)s\leq i-1$.
-Therefore, by Theorem \ref{BBW}, $H^i(F, \wedge^iW\otimes L)=0$. \end{proof} \begin{rema} Since any ample line bundle $L$ on $F$ satisfies property $(N_0)$, this implies that $L|_{X}$ also satisfies Property $(N_0)$, which is indeed a classical result. \end{rema}
+We know that $H^0(X, L)$ is an irreducible representation under the action of the symplectic or the orthogonal group and the restriction map is equivariant under the group action.
+Thus it suffices to show that the restriction map is nonzero.
+This follows easily from the fact that $L$ is globally generated. \end{proof} \begin{rema} Since any ample line bundle $L$ on $F$ satisfies property $(N_0)$, this implies that $L|_{X}$ also satisfies Property $(N_0)$, which is indeed a classical result. \end{rema}